Whispard/Whispard/README.md

 - ⚡ Fun fact: ...
 -->

 I am a C# & MEAN Stack developer who loves to make useful tools & Windows Applications.
+Open to anything that is Interesting.